obrown06/sentiment-oracle/README.md

 ## Preprocessing

 Preprocessing steps on text strings include negation tracking, contraction expansion, and punctuation removal.
-We found that stopword removal resulted in diminished performance across all classifiers even after retaining obviously those with obvious connotations.
+We found that stopword removal diminished performance across all classifiers -- even after retaining those words with obvious connotations.

 All preprocessing code lives in `/data/clean.py`.